KatherLab/SWARM/README.md

 ## Run Experiment

 1. (Only on System A) Run the swarm learning setup
-    1. open a terminal in "SWARM\System A\swarm-learning\bin"
+    1. open a terminal in "SWARM\System A\bin"
     2. `bash run-apls`
     The output should look like this:
     ![alt text](https://github.com/KatherLab/SWARM/blob/main/run_apls.png?raw=true)